Street parking (Pay and display)

 To help with parking near to local amenities we have a number of pay and display parking spaces.

-Please be advised to check signs or parking meters nearby for specific charges.
+Please remember to check signs or parking meters nearby for specific charges and restrictions.

 Using pay and display parking bays (On-street parking)